More time in retirement gave this author an unexpected gift.

 Photos by author.

-Kathleen Stinehart is a former kindergarten teacher, college dean, and natural foods store/cafe owner who now blogs about growing older at BestIsYetToBe.com.
-Originally from Iowa, Kathleen has three grown children and two grandchildren, and lives in Virginia with her husband and Hobbes the cat.
+Kathleen Stinehart was a former kindergarten teacher, college dean, and natural foods store/cafe owner who blogged about growing older.
+Originally from Iowa, Kathleen had three grown children and two grandchildren and lived in Virginia with her husband and Hobbes the cat.